 I was going to start with a story about losing my cool with my kids, but I’m having a hard time coming up with something.
-And that’s not because I’ve never lost my cool with my kids.
-It’s because lately, I do it more often than I care to admit and the incidents run together.
+Not because I’ve never lost my cool with my kids.
+But because lately, I do it more often than I care to admit and the incidents run together.

 Our kids know when we’ve blown it.
 We can’t just move on and pretend our poor response didn’t happen.
 Our children need to see honesty and integrity in our relationship.
 That means apologizing when we’ve messed up.

 Blame and shame are never part of an apology.
 Instead, we need to own our behavior and ask for forgiveness.
-A sincere apology chisels out our pride, makes amends for hurts we’ve caused, communicates how much we love our children, and restores our relationships.
+A sincere apology chisels out our pride, makes amends for hurt we’ve caused, communicates how much we love our children and restores our relationship.

 2. Root out the trigger.

-Unless we identify the trigger that’s setting off our angry responses, we’ll be caught in a vicious cycle of our instruction, our child’s disobedience, our angry response, our apology, wash, rinse, and repeat.
-We need ruthlessly to deal with the triggers that lead to our mom mistakes.
+Unless we identify the trigger that’s setting off our angry response, we’ll be caught in a vicious cycle of our instruction, our child’s disobedience, our angry response, our apology, wash, rinse and repeat.
+We need to ruthlessly deal with the trigger that leads to our mom mistakes.

-Triggers can include certain misbehavior, physical issues like weariness or hunger, or even a pattern we learned in childhood.
-When we identify the triggers, we can eliminate them or exchange them for healthy responses.
+Triggers can include certain misbehavior, physical issues like weariness or hunger or even a pattern we learned in childhood.
+When we identify the triggers, we can eliminate them or exchange them for a healthy response.
 This book by two moms addresses 31 triggers and how to exchange them for a gentle, Biblical response.